ahhmedmostafaa/Speech-Processing-Emotion-Transcription/README.md

 jupyter notebook speech-emotion-recognition/speech_project.ipynb
 ```
 > Note: notebooks were originally run on Google Colab with the dataset stored on Google Drive — update the file paths to match your local/Colab environment.

-## Roadmap
-- [ ] Report Word Error Rate (WER) for the speech-to-text pipeline
-- [ ] Compare SVM against a neural network classifier for emotion recognition
-- [ ] Add a confusion matrix visualization for the emotion classifier